 - eduScrum artifacts are: Content of assignment (stories with Celebration criteria), The Flap - eduScrum Board, Definition of Doing, Definition of Communication, Definition of Fun

-Please let me know if you find this topic interesting and what parts you would like to exlpore more.
-Feel free to leave a comment here or send me a message on LinkedIn or Instagram.
+Please let me know if you find this topic interesting and what parts you would like to explore more.
+If you would like to learn more about eduScrum, I invite you to my eduScrum Basic Training.

 Would you like to read more about education?

 Sign up for the Newsletter & join Let's Scrum it community!